-The study area is located within an area of high wind potential and therefore there are many requests for the installation of wind farms (the area is included in a Wind Priority Area 1), which are reviewed on a case-by-case basis and implemented only if they are assessed as not likely to damage the integrity and conservation status of the Natura 2000 network sites of the wider study area.
+The study area under consideration is located within an area with high wind potential and therefore there are many applications for wind farms (the area is included in Wind Priority Area 1), which are considered on a case-by-case basis and implemented only if they are assessed as not likely to damage the integrity and conservation status of the Natura 2000 network sites of the wider study area.
 Furthermore, the project under consideration may also bring direct benefits to the settlements within the wider study area, with an increase in temporary or permanent jobs because of its development.

-7. DUE IMPACT ASSESSMENT- ANALYSIS AND EVALUATION OF IMPACTS
+7. APPROPRIATE IMPACT ASSESSMENT - ANALYSIS AND EVALUATION OF IMPACTS